Fundamental limitations on distillation of quantum channel resources: Setting

 \subsection{Resource theories}

-Quantum information processing can often be understood as the interplay of various physical resources~\cite{devetak_2008,chitambar_2019}.
-In order to understand such phenomena in a unified manner and establish methods which can apply to a variety of different settings, we will employ the formalism of quantum resource theories~\cite{horodecki_2012,coecke_2016,chitambar_2019}.
-Although the recent years have seen an active development of general resource-theoretic approaches to state manipulation and distillation problems~\cite{brandao_2015,takagi_2019-2,liu_2019,uola_2019-1,takagi_2019,fang_2020,regula_2020,Zhou2020general}, the study of quantum channel manipulation in this setting is still in its infancy~\cite{gour_2019-2,gour_2020,takagi_2019,liu_2020,liu_2019-1,gour_2019-1,uola_2020,kristjansson_2020}.

-A resource theory is a general framework concerned with the manipulation of quantum states or channels under some physical restrictions~\cite{chitambar_2019}.
-The restrictions determine which states or channels are \textit{free}, in that they carry no resource, and which ones are resourceful.
-The primary object of study of our work will be channel resources, so we assume that in the given physical setting, a particular set $\OO \subseteq \CPTP$ has been singled out as the free channels.
-To remain as general as possible, we will only make two natural assumptions about this set: that it is closed, meaning that no resource can be generated by taking a sequence of resourceless channels, and that is convex, which means that simply probabilistically mixing free channels cannot generate any resource.
-When discussing channels acting on different spaces, we will assume that each space has its own associated set of free channels $\OO$, and for simplicity of notation we often do not explicitly indicate the relevant spaces.
+As discussed in the main text, a given set of channels $\OO$ is designated as \textit{free} --- these are the channels which are freely available to use within the constraints of the given physical setting, and all channels outside of this set are the resourceful ones.
+To ensure broad applicability, we only make the natural assumptions that the set $\OO$ is closed and convex.
+When discussing channels acting on different spaces, we will assume that each space in consideration has its own associated set of free channels $\OO$, and for simplicity of notation we often do not explicitly indicate the relevant spaces.

 The transformations of channels, and the issue of what exactly constitutes a free channel transformation, are approached in various ways~\cite{yuan_2019,liu_2020,liu_2019-1,gour_2019-1}.
 Often, one is interested in the manipulation of channels under superchannels of the form $\TT(\E) = \M \circ ( \idc \otimes \E ) \circ \N$ where the pre- and post-processing channels $\N$ and $\M$ are both free.
 In order to apply our results to more general settings, we will make no such assumption, and instead take the weakest possible constraint on the considered set of free superchannels: that for any $\M \in \OO$, we necessarily have $\Theta(\M) \in \OO$.
-We use $\SS$ to denote the set of such resource-preserving superchannels.
+We use $\SS$ to denote the set of all such resource-preserving superchannels.
 By studying these transformations, we will therefore obtain the most general bounds on the achievable performance of \textit{any} free channel manipulation protocol, since any valid choice of free transformations will necessarily be a subset of $\SS$.